 So how do we deliver these captions to your TV?

-To view the show that we are covering, we receive a satellite or local cable feed of the program, or we use an audio feed if neither of the first two options is available.
+To view the show that we are covering, we receive a satellite or local cable feed of the program, and we always use a studio audio feed as well.
 The captioner then listens to the program as it is being aired and simultaneously writes the spoken word on a steno machine at speeds upwards of 250 words per minute at an accuracy level of 99% or higher.

 The art of a closed captioner’s job is to understand, process, translate, and punctuate the spoken word, all while keeping up with lightning-fast speakers in order to ensure that the closed captioning that reaches your TV is accurate and comprehensible.